 Applications may be made by individuals or institutions.
 Individuals should have at least a BSc or the equivalent, and preference will be given to graduate students and early career conservationists.
-In the case of institutions, the project leader must be identified and make the submission.
-Application is open to all qualified candidates but projects led by country nationals and/or in country NGOs will be given priority.
+In the case of institutions, the project leader principle investigator must be identified and make the submission.
+Application is open to all qualified candidates but projects led by country nationals and/or in-country NGOs will be given priority.

 Species and Location